-Back in the cold war days, the federal government took emergency warning quite seriously.
+Back in the cold war days, the federal government took emergency warnings quite seriously.
 So much so that they spent about $2 million in 1972 to build a LF (low frequency) radio station WGU-20, in Maryland designed to integrate into the public warning system.
 This was known as the “Last radio station” because it was designed to operate after nuclear armageddon.
-Using the first all solid state AM transmitter designed by Westinghouse, the station transmitted on 179 kHz (power 50 KW) with a loop that stated:
+Using the first all-solid-state AM transmitter designed by Westinghouse, the station transmitted on 179 kHz (power 50 KW) with a loop that stated:

 The greeting would change to “Good Morning…” or “Good afternoon…” as appropriate.

-Plans were to build several of these radio stations throughout the US operating on Low Frequency, which would have replaced the EBS over the air daisy chain system that remains in effect today with the current EAS.
-Unfortunately, the public never bought into the concept and around 1990 or so, WGU-20 was turned off for good.
-The nearest thing was have to it today is NOAA weather (or all hazards) radio.
+Plans were to build several of these radio stations throughout the US operating on Low Frequency, which would have replaced the EBS over-the-air daisy chain system that remains in effect today with the current EAS.
+Unfortunately, the public never bought into the concept, and around 1990 or so, WGU-20 was turned off for good.
+The nearest thing was to have to it today is NOAA weather (or all hazards) radio.